7662823/AI_Assignment_2/README.txt

 	- Test Output for Multi And Statement
 	- Test Output for Non-Existant Query Within Rules
 	- Test Output for Valid Rules but Invalid Query
+	- Test Output for Query item has rule for equaling true.

+-Forward Chaining Check Test Cases
+	- Test Output for given Example 1
+	- Test Output for given Example 2
+	- Test Output for Multi And Statement
+	- Test Output for Non-Existant Query Within Rules
+	- Test Output for Valid Rules but Invalid Query
+	- Test Output for Query item has rule for equaling true.

+-Back Chaining Check Test Cases
+	- Test Output for given Example 1
+	- Test Output for given Example 2
+	- Test Output for Multi And Statement
+	- Test Output for Non-Existant Query Within Rules
+	- Test Output for Valid Rules but Invalid Query
+	- Test Output for Query item has rule for equaling true.

 -Bugs found and fixed through Test Case Implementation-
 1. Test Output for Non-Existant Query Within Rules for Truth Table Check Caused the Program to crash when first implemented due to null exception, This has now been fixed.
+2. Test Output for Non-Existant Query in Back Chaining crashed because the program didn't account for a query that wasn't found within the item list, This has now been fixed.
+3. Test Output for Query item has rule for equaling true, in both forward and back chaining, returned NO, rather than YES: p, which in both cases was fixed by initially checking for that rule.